sstefan1/llvm-project/llvm/docs/LangRef.rst

     This function attribute indicates that the function does not call itself either directly or indirectly down any possible call path.
 This produces undefined behavior at runtime if the function ever does recurse.

+``nosync``
+    This function attribute indicates that the function does not communicate (synchronize) with another thread causing that other thread to delete the memory.
 ``nounwind``
     This function attribute indicates that the function never raises an exception.
 If the function does raise an exception, its runtime